 Tim Sheehan has always worked at the edge of technology and finance.
 Early on he ran product development and ultimately co-led Yahoo!
-Finance, the award-winning consumer site for financial information.
-Following that stint, he was tapped to be SVP & General Manager at Yodlee, the financial account aggregation engine that partnered with most leading financial institutions in the early 2000's.
+Finance which won several awards and became the most popular finance site on the Internet.
+Following that stint, he was tapped to be SVP & General Manager at Yodlee, the financial account aggregation engine that partnered with many leading financial institutions.
 Later on, Tim served as SVP of Products, Marketing & Strategy for Fiserv, the institutional financial services conglomerate, for their Biller Solutions Group.

 Johnson Cook started his first company, Impact Media Solutions, while still an undergraduate at Georgia Tech.
 He grew that online professional education company successfully until 2009, when he co-founded Peach New Media.
 Following his time as a "peach," he founded Quench Network, a sales training program for young sales reps using the time-tested forum concepts he learned from the Entrepreneurs Organization (EO).

 In 2013, Johnson joined his friend David Cummings to build and lead the Atlanta Tech Village, a startup incubator and co-working space that is now home to over 300 tech startups.